 This Easy Punch Bowl Cake is an old fashioned dessert that’s assembled in a punch bowl (or trifle dish).
 With layers of cake, vanilla custard, fruit, and whipped cream, it will have you coming back for more!

 Cake…in a punch bowl?
 Yes!
-This old fashioned Southern cake is a show stopper for your table—for holidays like Easter and Christmas especially.
+This old fashioned Southern cake is a show stopper for your table.

 The cake resembles a trifle more than anything (especially when you make it in a trifle dish like I did—ha!), but I just love the idea of this Easy Punch Bowl Cake.

-So whether it’s made in an actual punch bowl, a trifle dish, or just a large glass bowl, make sure the dish is clear so everyone can see the layers!
+The original version of this was, of course, made in an actual punch bowl.
+However a trifle dish or a large glass bowl work well, too.
+Just make sure the dish is clear so everyone can see the layers!

 Jump to: